ItaloBorrelli/erddap-downloader/README.md

 # ERDDAP Dataset Downloader

 This script allows you to download datasets from multiple ERDDAP servers in various formats.
 It handles multiple ERDDAP URLs, specified dataset IDs, and different data formats.
 The script logs any missed formats and saves them to a CSV file.
-It only downloads table and not grid structured data at the moment.

 ## Features

 - Supports multiple ERDDAP URLs.
 - Allows specifying dataset IDs for a single ERDDAP URL.
-- Downloads datasets in various formats (e.g., `nc`, `das`, `iso19115`).
+- Downloads datasets in various formats (e.g., `nc`, `ncCF`, `das`, `iso19115`).
 - Logs missed formats and saves them to a CSV file with detailed information.
 - Organizes downloaded files in a structured directory based on the ERDDAP URL and dataset ID.
 - Allows specifying a custom downloads folder.